 • integration with a seller’s own website.

 Netease Kaola’s self-management mode allows them to fix their own prices.
-It can adjust its pricing strategy according to the market environment according to competitors, by coordinating the whole supply chain and all aspects of warehousing, logistics, and operation, which is can of similar to JD.com.
+It can adjust its pricing strategy according to the market environment according competitors, by coordinating the whole supply chain and all aspects of warehousing, logistics, and operation, which is can of similar to JD.com.

 Kaola’s strategy is to set up its branches and offices in nearly 10 countries and regions such as San Francisco, Tokyo, Seoul, Sydney, and Hong Kong to select high-quality products and avoid multi-level links such as agents and distributors, thus reducing costs and cutting off prices.